SHARE OUR VIDEO

 Tweet Gerard Collomb, the French Interior Minister, to raise awareness of the human rights situation and call on France to do more to protect refugees and displaced people in Paris.

 Dear [@gerardcollomb], new research by Refugee Rights Europe found that large numbers of #refugees in Paris have spent the winter in destitution, sleeping rough in freezing weather @Refugee_RE Read: http://refugeerights.org.uk/reports/

 Dear [@gerardcollomb], 66.9% of #refugees and displaced people in Paris are unable to access information about European immigration and asylum rules.
 Read @Refugee_RE: http://refugeerights.org.uk/reports/

 SUPPORT THE WORK ON THE GROUND

-If you haven’t yet done so, read the full report Six Months On to learn more about the conditions faced by refugees and displaced people living in the Calais area.
+If you haven’t yet done so, read the full report Still On The Streets to learn more about the conditions faced by refugees and displaced people living in Paris.